-(7) During EEA Level 3, ERCOT must be capable of shedding sufficient firm Load to arrest frequency decay and to prevent generator tripping.
+(7) During EEA Level 3, ERCOT must be capable of shedding sufficient firm Load to arrest frequency decay and to prevent tripping of generators.
 The amount of firm Load to be shed may vary depending on ERCOT Transmission Grid conditions during the event.
 Each TSP will be capable of shedding its allocation of firm Load, without delay.
 The maximum time for the TSP to interrupt firm Load will depend on how much Load is to be shed and whether the Load is to be interrupted by Supervisory Control and Data Acquisition (SCADA) or by the dispatch of personnel to substations.
 Since the need for firm Load shed is immediate, interruption by SCADA is preferred.
 The following requirements apply for an ERCOT instruction to shed firm Load:

 (a) Load interrupted by SCADA will be shed without delay and in a time period not to exceed 30 minutes;